There are many a term which come in these folktales. Although most of

 the terms have been explained in the books themselves as their footnotes

-still they are in very short.
+still they are given there in very short.
 Here are the terms, arranged alphabetically,

 explained in detail....